ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Gene Counting

 STAR (and by extension, Cell Ranger), Kallisto, and Salmon all quantify the expression level of each gene for each cell as a part of its output.
 If UMIs were used, duplicates need to be first marked and then gene expression levels recounted.
 The package [`UMI-tools`](https://github.com/CGATOxford/UMI-tools) can be used to process and correct UMIs.
-Cell Ranger handles UMI deduplication and cell barcode assignment internally.
+The Parse Bioscience pipeline and Cell Ranger handle UMI deduplication and cell barcode assignment internally, producing an expression matrix that is ready for analysis.

 Specific steps to be performed are dependent on the type of library, the element layout of the read, and the sequencing parameters.

-[STAR](https://github.com/alexdobin/STAR), [Salmon](https://salmon.readthedocs.io/en/latest/alevin.html), [Kallisto/bustools](https://www.kallistobus.tools/) each have pipelines build specifically for processing single-cell datasets and 10X genomics data.
+[STAR](https://github.com/alexdobin/STAR), [Salmon](https://salmon.readthedocs.io/en/latest/alevin.html), [Kallisto/bustools](https://www.kallistobus.tools/) each have pipelines build specifically for processing single-cell datasets.

 ## scRNAseq Libraries